DogukanGun/x402-economic-canary/README.md

 The paper's Methods section describes a different experiment from the one that produced its results, three of its reported tables had no generating code, and the sign of its economic claim depends on a routing-policy choice the text and the code disagree about.
-All of it is implemented, measured, and written down — including the two acceptance targets the honest forecast-mode configuration misses.
+All of it is implemented, measured, and written down, including the two acceptance targets the honest forecast-mode configuration misses.